-Indicators Most Recent Change from Last Ar Annual Trend with Target Number of youth and families provided with mental health services by the Court Service Unit treatment team 74 50 FY20 64 FY21 74 FY22 90 Percent of youth and families with improved mental health functioning after receiving mental health services 89% 82% FY20 87% FY21 89% FY22 95% Number of new youth that participated in Space of Her Own mentoring programs 17 > 26 FY20 17 17 FY22 26 Percent of served youth in Space of Her Own mentoring programs who avoid court involvement 100% > 100% 100% 100% 100% Percent of Space of Her Own mentored youth with developmental improvement between pre- 0% • FY20 100% FY22 100% Number of youth served by the Gang Intervention, Prevention, and Education (IPE) program 68 A 50 FY19 45 68 68 80 Percent of participating youth who completed the IPE program in Alexandria that improved Resistance & Refusal Skills 93% • FY20 95% 93% 95% Number of prospective mentors/volunteers recruited and referred to the Alexandria Mentoring Partnership 63 FY20 FY21 63 200 Northern Virginia Juvenile Detention Center utilization rate 24.7% • 37.6% 36.7% 24.7% Sheltercare program of Northern Virginia utilization rate 58% A 35% FY20 44% FY21 58% FY22
+Indicators Most Recent Change from Last Ar Annual Trend with Target Number of youth and families provided with mental health services by the Court Service Unit treatment team 74 • 50 FY20 64 FY21 74 FY22 90 Percent of youth and families with improved mental health functioning after receiving mental health services 89% 82% FY20 87% FY21 89% FY22 95% Number of new youth that participated in Space of Her Own mentoring programs 17 • 26 17 17 26 Percent of served youth in Space of Her Own mentoring programs who avoid court involvement 100% • 100% 100% 100% 100% Percent of Space of Her Own mentored youth with developmental improvement between pre- 0% V FY20 100% FY22 100% Number of youth served by the Gang Intervention, Prevention, and Education (IPE) program 68 50 45 68 68 80 Percent of participating youth who completed the IPE program in Alexandria that improved Resistance & Refusal Skills 93% • FY20 95% 93% 95% Number of prospective mentors/volunteers recruited and referred to the Alexandria Mentoring Partnership 63 - FY20 FY21 63 63 200 Northern Virginia Juvenile Detention Center utilization rate 24.7% • 37.6% 36.7% 24.7% Sheltercare program of Northern Virginia utilization rate 58% A 35% FY20 44% FY21 58% FY22 1120 1121 1122

 Service Description Leadership & General Management To provide leadership to and management of the operations of the Court Service Unit to ensure effective public service to the community.
 Diversion To provide appropriate services to juveniles, to the extent possible, to minimize the number of juveniles appearing in Court.
-Gang Prevention & Intervention In partnership with the Northern Virginia Regional Gang Task Force, to coordinate prevention, education, and intervention responses, in collaboration with law enforcement suppression responses, to mitigate the risk factors of gang involvement and to deter at-risk youth from joining or remaining in a gang.
+Gang Prevention & Intervention To coordinate prevention, education, and intervention responses, in collaboration with law enforcement suppression responses, to mitigate the risk factors of gang involvement and to deter at-risk youth from joining or remaining in a gang.
 Mental Health Service To provide therapy and education programs for juveniles and adults in order to improve their functioning.
 New Complaint Legal Determination To determine probable cause and whether there are sufficient facts to support the complaint in order to submit the petition to the Court.
 On Call Services To provide 24 hour/365 day a year support to the public, agencies and law enforcement officials and make probable cause and detention decisions.
-Pre-Trial and Enhanced Monitoring Services Monitoring supervision for juveniles awaiting Court Action or as an additional, sanctioned monitoring response in order to prevent further delinquent behavior.
-To provide supervision, treatment and monitoring for Court-involved juveniles in order Probation & Parole to improve their community functioning and prepare them to be successful.
+Enhanced Monitoring Services Monitoring supervision for juveniles awaiting Court Action or as an additional, sanctioned monitoring response in order to prevent further delinquent behavior.
+Probation and Parole To provide supervision, treatment and monitoring for Court-involved juveniles in order to improve their community functioning and prepare them to be successful.
 Skills Development & Assessment To provide programs or assessments for juveniles in order to improve their adjustment.
 This supports Case Management, Life Skills and Shoplifter's Alternative Programs.
 Investigation Screening & Report Writing To complete a thorough investigation for the Court in order to provide written recommendations for supervision and services.